hwdbk/kodi-scripts/database-mgmt/README.md

   - Start kodi by typing `systemctl start kodi`
   - Update the artwork with the great tool from https://github.com/MilhouseVH/texturecache.py by typing `texturecache.py c`
   - Depending on your use case, clean the video library from the user interface or by typing `texturecache.py vclean`.
 Or don't clean if you don't use that feature to keep your movies uptodate.
 Note: Clean Library deletes all movies that (still) can't be found on the file system, regardless whether it is '*in use*', so this may not be what you want.
+  - Check in the Kodi UI if what you see is what you expect to see.

 --